-Thanksgiving has passed and 2020 is drawing to a close with less than a month to go.
-It has been a tough year with the onset of COVID-19 shutting down our typical way of life, but we still have so much to be thankful for.
+Thanksgiving week has passed.
+2021 is drawing to a close with just over a month to go.
+It has been a tough year with COVID-19 still being a part of day-to-day life, but we still have so much to be thankful for.
 It’s a perfect time to reflect on how fortunate we are to be living in Colorado’s Front Range.
 With the majestic Rockies as a backdrop to all our Front Range cities, this is one of the most stunning places to live on the planet.

 Stable real estate market

 During my 40-year career of selling homes in the Boulder area, we have certainly experienced up and down cycles in our market.
 Nevertheless, our peaks have always exceeded our valleys, creating a strong growth in home values over the past four decades.
-In fact, for the sixth consecutive year, Boulder’s housing market is one of the nation’s top three for growth and stability, according to SmartAsset.
+Throughout the pandemic, the real estate market was resilient in Colorado and across the country.
+There will continue to be a shortage of the inventory of homes as builders are still trying to catch up.
+There haven’t been enough new homes built to meet population growth since the start of the recession in 2007.
 The only downside is that it has made it difficult for first-time homebuyers to enter the market.

 Low interest rates

 We have enjoyed historically low interest rates for homebuyers over the past few months.
 Low interest rates help to fuel a real estate market.
-The Boulder Valley real estate market was certainly slower in the ‘80s when interest rates hit 16%, but it remained resilient with alternative forms of financing carrying us through.
-Rates are even lower now than they were a year ago at this time.
+The Boulder Valley real estate market was certainly slower in the 1980s when interest rates hit 16%, but it remained resilient with alternative forms of financing carrying us through.
+Low interest rates in 2021 continued to fuel the market.

 Snow falling in the mountains to the west provides us with one of the freshest water supplies in the country.
-Every time we take a drink of water, we can be truly thankful!
+Every time I take a drink of water, I’m thankful!

 Our city’s green spaces and mountain parks were preserved by visionary city leaders of the past.
 More recently, Boulder residents voted to tax themselves to purchase open space for the benefit of all and preserve our splendid natural surroundings.